 Radiation directed at tumors near the spine may damage the spinal cord itself.
 When it does, late-delayed myelopathy may develop.
 This disorder causes weakness, loss of sensation, and sometimes the Brown-Séquard syndrome.
 In the Brown-Séquard syndrome, one side of the spinal cord is damaged, resulting in weakness on one side of the body and loss of pain and temperature sensation on the other side.
 On the weak side of the body, position sense may be lost.
 That is, people may be unable to sense where their hands and feet are without looking at them.
-Late-delayed radiation myelopathy usually does not subside and often results in paralysis.
+Late-delayed radiation myelopathy can be permanent and often results in paralysis.